Dame Claire Bertschinger DBE DL DEd DSSc DSc (honoris causa) MSc RGN

 About Claire Bertschinger

-Claire Bertschinger is the Course Director for the Diploma in Tropical Nursing and remains passionately committed to issues in the developing world.
+Claire Bertschinger is the Course Director for the Diploma in Tropical Nursing and remains passionately committed to issues in resource poor area's of the world.

 - Claire Bertschinger's Contacts